Chaos occurs when the emergence of positive feedback causes coarse synchronization in a negative feedback system.

 Chaos appears to be the universe’s search algorithm; a mathematically driven way of non-randomly exploring infinite possibilities, and higher dimensionality.

 Too long has Chaos focused on the idea of SDIC.
 Chaos is more than unpredictability.
-What’s interesting about studying Chaos, is not the unpredictability behaviour, but the different behavioural signatures that you encounters on the universal path that all systems take to ever-more creative emergent diversity…
+What’s interesting about studying Chaos, is not the unpredictability behaviour, but the different behavioural signatures that you encounters on the universal path that all systems take to ever-more creative and incompressible emergent diversity…